 Our ancestors also ate more than 11,000 mg of potassium per day, while we eat, on average, 1,300 mg per day.
 The recommended daily intake is 4,700 mg per day.

-Because we evolved eating a ton of potassium-rich foods, we developed the ability to excrete it in urine.
+Because we evolved by eating a ton of potassium-rich foods, we developed the ability to excrete it in urine.
 The balance between sodium and potassium is critical.
-September—as all of summer—is a time to boost potassium and decrease sodium in the diet.
+September—like all of the summer—is a time to boost potassium and decrease sodium in the diet.